BlockchainCommons/developer-web-site/_pages/envelope-tech.md

 ```

 The standard hash of "Alice", `13941b48` (which can still be seen in
-the depths of the Envelope), is now replaced with a wrapped Envelope
+the depths of the envelope), is now replaced with a wrapped envelope
 hash of `e282424e` thanks to the inclusion of salt.
 Where a
 brute-force search might be able to determine that Alice were
 `13941b48` even when Alice was elided or encrypted, the same would not